-- 4.8.
-Each concludes with a bespoke statement that represents the integrity test on that site.
+- 4.8 Each concludes with a bespoke statement that represents the integrity test on that site.
 These individual outcomes are summarised in Table 9.
 The appropriate assessment concludes with a final statement that confirms the outcome of the HRA.
-Because of the similarity of the issues at stake, there is some unavoidable repetition. - 4.9.
-In accordance with the Waddenzee decision, it should be noted that the appropriate assessment also explores if residual effects (as described in Section 1) remain.
-In this case, this refers to effects that would not result in an adverse effect on the integrity of the site alone but, when considered with other residual effects identified elsewhere in the appropriate assessment ,could combine to harm the integrity of the site.
+Because of the similarity of the issues at stake, there is some unavoidable repetition. - 4.9 In accordance with the Waddenzee decision, it should be noted that the appropriate assessment also explores if residual effects (as described in Section 1) remain.
+In this case, this refers to impacts that would allow adverse effects on the integrity of the site to be ruled out alone but, when considered with other residual impacts identified elsewhere in the appropriate assessment, the cumulative impact would not allow adverse effects to be ruled out.
 If any arise, this could prompt the need for an in-combination assessment.